milosh012/docker-node5-karma-protractor-chrome/README.md

-# Karma and Protractor in a docker container
+# Protractor in a docker container

 This image allows to run javascript tests in a headless machine like a CI server.

-This image support karma and protractor test under chrome.
+This image support protractor test under chrome.

 Unfortunately, chrome doesn't support container (https://github.com/travis-ci/travis-ci/issues/938), you need to start chrome with --no-sandbox argument to avoid this.

-To configure karma and protractor, use this snippets:
+To configure protractor, use this snippets:
-### karma:

-    browsers: ['Chrome_no_sandbox'],
-    customLaunchers: {
-      Chrome_no_sandbox: {
-        base: 'Chrome',
-        flags: ['--no-sandbox']
-      }
-    },

 ### protractor: